Alejogb1/job-board/blog-data/how-can-docker-containers-be-saved-and-loaded.md

 id: "how-can-docker-containers-be-saved-and-loaded"
 ---

-Let's tackle this from a practical standpoint, because abstract theory only gets you so far.
+from a practical standpoint, because abstract theory only gets you so far.
 Over my years building infrastructure, I've frequently needed to move container images around outside of the typical registry workflow.
 Think isolated environments, air-gapped networks, or even just the need for a quick, local backup.
 So, how do we save and load docker containers, effectively?
-The key lies in understanding that a docker container, when paused, stopped, or even running, isn't the object we want to save—it's the *image* that we're targeting.
+The key lies in understanding that a docker container, when paused, stopped, or even running, isn't the object we want to save—it's the _image_ that we're targeting.

 Essentially, docker images can be treated as compressed archives.
 This means we can serialize them to a file and then reconstitute them elsewhere.
 This entire process boils down to two primary commands: `docker save` for creating the archive, and `docker load` for importing it back into the docker environment.